 They are also satiating, meaning they can help ward off unhealthy cravings.
 However, nuts are calorie-dense and can lead to weight gain if you eat too many.
 So to avoid excess calories, remember to limit servings to a handful a day.

-The increased production of stress hormones such as adrenaline and cortisol depletes omega-3 levels, and having a low omega-3 status may increase the production of stress hormone.
+The increased production of stress hormones such as adrenaline and cortisol depletes omega-3 levels, and having a low omega-3 status may increase the production of stress hormones.

 Fatty fish is loaded with omega-3 fatty acid which may help ease depression because the nutrients easily interact with mood-related brain molecules, they also enhance the brain functioning power.

 Fatty fish are a great option because they are heart-healthy; they protect your heart from disease.
-They’re also good for just about every part of your body, including the eyes, skin and hair.
+They’re also good for just about every part of your body, including the eyes, skin, and hair.
+And Eating Yogurt in Your Daily Diet can help to get silkier hair and shiner Skin.

 Fatty fish include tuna, halibut, salmon, herring, mackerel, sardines, and lake trout.